xitu/gold-miner/article/2020/will-webtransport-replace-webrtc-in-near-future.md

 # Will WebTransport Replace WebRTC in Near Future?

-#### Introducing WebTransport, the successor for WebRTC for real-time web communication

 ![Photo by [Gabriel Benois](https://unsplash.com/@gabrielbenois) on [Unsplash](https://unsplash.com/)](https://cdn-images-1.medium.com/max/2000/0*4MaUNhpUTKLuBX14)

 Video and audio conferencing on the web have become popular in the modern era.
 In the good old days, it required an intermediary server to transfer data between two parties.
 Since it was slow and grainy, there were many innovations to improve the underlying technology to overcome its limitations.